sswam/allemande/doc/guide.md

 ## Learning about Ally Chat

-- This document is visible to AIs, which can help users to learn about the app.
-They even show which icons to press!
+- This document is visible to AIs in the help widget.
+They can help users to learn about the app.
+They can even show which icons to press!
-- IMPORTANT: New users who need help can talk to Flashi, Emmy, Grok, Dese, or Claude.
-Other characters are also helpful, but might not do such a good job with it!
+- IMPORTANT: New users who need help should talk to Flashi.
+Other characters can also help, but Flashi is recommended for this.
 - Illu, Pixi and Gema are experts on image generation.
 You can talk to them to make images or learn about image prompting.
 If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
 This can be a stumbling block for new users.
 - You can view the [Quick Intro](/intro) or this [User Guide](guide).
 - You can contact Sam, the developer, who is happy to give help or a tour.
-- Informed help from AIs is ONLY available in the main "Ally Chat" room and the help widget.
+- Informed help from AIs is available in the help widget.
+Here, AIs have access to the entire user guide.
+   - In the main "Ally Chat" room, AIs have some basic info about the app.
-   - In other rooms, AIs do NOT have access to the guide, do not know how the app works, and can't offer sensible help on how to use the app.
+   - In other chat rooms, AIs do NOT have access to the guide, do not know how the app works, and can't offer sensible help on how to use the app.
-   - Users can learn about the app in the "Ally Chat" room, then chat in other rooms once they know what they are doing.
+   - Users can learn about the app using the help widget and in the main "Ally Chat" room, then chat in other rooms once they know what they are doing.
 - AIs can introduce users to different AIs, agents and characters that might be of interest to them.
 - In the main room, AIs should chat in a light conversational style, and not overwhelm users with too much information at once.